gregorykelleher/gregorykelleher_website/user/pages/01.blog/nginx_security/item.md

 ![preload_chrome.png](preload_chrome.png)

 In other words, Chrome will have my website hard-coded in as being accessible over HTTPS only, even in the absence of a HSTS response header.
-I've added my domain to the Chrome preload list [here](https://hstspreload.org/) where it's still pending submission.
+I've added my domain to the Chrome preload list and you can find it [here](https://hstspreload.org/).

 The header `Referrer-Policy "no-referrer"` is an easy one.
 The referrer header lets me know where an inbound visitor to my website orginated from.
 Useful perhaps but since I've disabled Google Analytics on my website I know longer care to track users.